Google Ads vs. Facebook Ads: Which is Better?

 Read more on how to optimize your Google Ads.

-Agency Tip: Use the automatic PPC markup feature on client reports visually show Google Ads ad spend, your agency’s margin, and how your client’s goals are progressing.
+Agency Tip: Use the automatic PPC markup feature on client reports to visually show Google Ads ad spend, how your client’s goals are progressing, and include your markup within the cost.

 AgencyAnalytics PPC Markup Feature

 This is where paid social media ads come into play.
-With Facebook Ads, you are paying to get in front of new customers on social networks, instead of reaching them organically.
+With Facebook Ads, you pay to get in front of new customers on social networks instead of reaching them organically.

 As you know, Facebook isn’t limited to just your Facebook Feed.
 A few of the Facebook ad placements to advertise on include: